 Introduction to the Shell

 Most Linux distributions are equipped with the default bash (Bourne again shell) program, and it is likely that you’ll use the same program as well.
 For rookies who don’t want to install Linux OS before getting a basic grasp of it, the web service JSLinux lets you run a Linux virtual module on your browser completely free.
-In this tutorial, I’ll be using the JSLinux service for easing the newcomers into it.
+In this tutorial, I’ll be using the JSLinux service to ease newcomers into it.

 Normally, most shell prompts end with a ‘$’ sign for normal users.
-Some come with other signs too, like the older shell prompts end with ‘%’.
+Some come with other signs too, as the older shell prompts end with ‘%’.
 For root users, the sign changes to ‘#’.
 An image showing The JSLinux shell interface is shown below.
-Notice how the end sign is ‘#’, meaning the web service lets you login as a root user.
+Notice how the end sign is ‘#’, meaning the web service lets you log in as a root user.

 Let me show you an example of how to put out simple commands on your shell interface.
 A simple command echo lets you get back whatever you write beside it as plain text output.
 The utilization of the echo command will look like this.

 In Linux, a hierarchical directory tree design is utilized to keep all your files organized.
 You can find out where you are in the file system by using the print-working-directory command.
 When this command is run on the computer, the current directory’s absolute pathname will be shown to the user.

 A certain pathname indicates a certain file’s location in the system It’s more like an address that helps you realize exactly which route of the filesystem you’ll need to take to locate the file.
 To use the print-working-directory command simply type in pwd like below.

 Notice that here a pathname saying root has appeared.
 This is the first directory in any Linux file system.

 Mastering the concept of the path in Linux is extremely important as you’ll need paths to navigate your way around the filesystem.
 The command pwd will tell you the path of your current directory and another change directory command cd will let you reach the directory you want.